Dry AMD Treatment: Modern Ways to Slow Progression

 OCT is the gold standard for patient motivation.
 When patients see actual changes, they’re more likely to agree to treatment.

-What are the challenges of dry age-related macular degeneration monitoring?
+What are the challenges of macular degeneration monitoring?

 Monitoring dry AMD presents technical, organizational, and psychological challenges.
 Doctors of all levels of experience should be aware of them.